nodejs/node/doc/api/punycode.markdown

 ## punycode.toUnicode(domain)

 Converts a Punycode string representing a domain name to Unicode.
-Only the Punycoded parts of the domain name will be converted, i.e. it doesn't matter if you call it on a string that has already been converted to Unicode.
+Only the Punycoded parts of the domain name will be converted, i.e. it doesn’t matter if you call it on a string that has already been converted to Unicode.

     // decode domain names